|

 must be external to the system but still quite possibly within our sphere of

 influence.
-Think
+Think about

-about it.
-If the cause isn’t within
+it.
+If the cause isn’t within the

-span of control, and/or extend our sphere of influence.
+control, and/or extend our sphere of influence.
 In fact there are those who argue against

 the use of the word “external constraint” because it lets people “off the